Pearland, Texas: Religion

-Nearly 60% of the local population claim religious affiliation as of 2020.
+Nearly 60% of the local population claimed religious affiliation as of 2020.
 Christianity is the largest religion in Pearland and the surrounding Greater Houston metropolitan area.
 Baptists formed the largest Christian group followed by the Catholic Church then the United Methodist Church.
 Large non-Christian religious groups included Islam, Judaism, and eastern religions including Hinduism and Buddhism.

 St. Helen Catholic Church of the Roman Catholic Archdiocese of Galveston-Houston was established in 1966.
 Its previous church building had a capacity of 900, it was building a new sanctuary, with a capacity of 15,000 and a cost of $7 million.
 The expansion plans also added parking spaces and installed a bridal facility.
 The sanctuary construction was to begin fall 2002 and parking construction was to begin summer 2002.
 In 2002, 4,000 families were members, and in 2016 this had increased to 6,000, making it the largest Catholic church in Brazoria County.
 The property includes a K–8 school, St. Helen Catholic School.
 There is another Catholic parish with property in the Pearland city limits; St. Luke the Evangelist Church maintains the Cenacle Learning Center (CLC) in Pearland, while the main campus is in an unincorporated area in Harris County.

-New Harvest Christian Fellowship, a non-denominational church established in 1999 with 60 members, was established by Keith Anderson.
+New Harvest Christian Fellowship, a nondenominational church established in 1999 with 60 members, was established by Keith Anderson.
 It first held services at Challenger Elementary School before moving into a 100-seat, 3600 sqft worship center.
-On April 7, 2019 it was to convert the previous sanctuary into a youth ministry building and to open a new sanctuary.
+On April 7, 2019, it was to convert the previous sanctuary into a youth ministry building and to open a new sanctuary.
 It is affiliated with the Southern Baptist Convention.